 Data Blending in Tableau is very useful to join two data sources.
-For example, If you want to generate tableau report using multiple data sources (or different data sources) then we can simply use this Tableau Data Blending technique to join those data sources.
+For example, If you want to generate a tableau report using multiple data sources (or different data sources) then we can simply use this Tableau Data Blending technique to join those data sources.

 NOTE: In order to perform Data Blending in Tableau, We need at least one common field in both data sources.
 It doesn’t matter, whether it is integer or string.

 Tableau Data Blending Approach 1

 In this example, Our requirement is to create table report with employee first name, last name, occupation, Sales and yearly income.
-So, we created simple table report with Occupation, Last name, First name on Rows and Sales Amount and Yearly income on columns.
+So, we created a simple table report with Occupation, Last name, First name on Rows and Sales Amount and Yearly income on columns.
 Let us see the report preview.

 Scenario: Suddenly, Client changed the requirements and asked us to add department and Salary Hike percentage details for every Employee.
-Here the real problem is, department and Salary Hike percentage data is present in Master SQL Server database.
+Here the real problem is, department and Salary Hike percentage data are present in the Master SQL Server database.
 It means, we have to combine few columns from Local Excel Sheet and few from SQL Database.
 This is what we call as Tableau Data Blending

 To do this, Please navigate to Data menu and select New Data Source option from Menu as shown below or click on the Cylinder symbol

 After you select New Data Source option, below shown window will be appeared to Connect.
 Here, we have to connect with SQL so select Microsoft SQL Server as shown below

 From the below screenshot you can observe that we selected the Department table from Tableau Database